 History of Measurement Systems

-units used in the history.
-English units have been used until 1824 and then the official imperial system was defined by the British Weights and Measures Act as the standard measurement system in Britain and in commonwealth countries.
+units used in history.
+English units were used until 1824 and then the official imperial system was defined by the British Weights and Measures Act as the standard measurement system in Britain and in commonwealth countries.
 Within

 years, the units were refined and reduced.
 In 1965, the metric system was adopted but still several common units are being

 used in everyday life (foot, inch, mile etc).